Update 6/10/19: This post still explains details around what constitutes a generic. But with the introduction of at least

-- One month of Trigen generic was no good!
-CVS insisted that it was equivalent and that’s all they stock now, so I had to switch to Walgreens this month since they still carry Actavis generic.
+- The first month of Trigen generic was no good!
+CVS insisted that it was equivalent and that’s all they stock now.
+So I had to switch to Walgreens this month since they still carry Actavis generic.
 [NOTE: this is the brand sold as a generic.)
 The time release mechanism [Alza’s OROS] is what it’s all about!

 - I’m finding the Trigen generic is horrible.